Six Questions on Family-Centered Practice With Alex Barkley in Columbus

 As part of its Family-Centered Community Change work, the Annie E. Casey Foundation is partnering with community development initiatives in three cities — Buffalo, Columbus and San Antonio — to integrate disconnected services for kids and adults.
 With an end goal of strengthening families, this approach focuses on enhancing both the quality of schools for children as well as job and parenting skills for adults.

 In a new blog post series, Casey explores what Family-Centered Community Change looks like to the organizations involved.
 This entry shares the perspective of Alex Barkley, who serves as the collaborations manager at Community Properties of Ohio (CPO) Management Services in Columbus.
+Read our interviews with practitioners in Buffalo and San Antonio.

 Casey: What does family-centered practice mean to you?